pygame/pygame/docs/reST/ref/controller.rst

       | :sl:`Get the current state of a button`
       | :sg:`get_button(button) -> bool`

-      Get the current state of a button, True meaining it is pressed down.
+      Get the current state of a button, True meaning it is pressed down.
       The button argument must be one of the following constants::

          CONTROLLER_BUTTON_A, CONTROLLER_BUTTON_B,